paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 **(m) Definitions** As used in this section:

 (1) **Eligible system** — The term “eligible system” means a protection and advocacy system that is established under subtitle C of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 [[42 U.S.C.
-15041](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15041&num=0&edition=prelim) et seq.] and that meets the requirements of subsection (f) of this section.
+15041](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15041&num=0&edition=prelim) et seq.] and that meets the requirements of subsection (f).

 (2) **American Indian consortium** — The term “American Indian consortium” means a consortium established as described in section 142 2 of the Developmental Disabilities Assistance and Bill of Rights Act ([42 U.S.C.
 6042](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6042&num=0&edition=prelim)).